alcrene/emd-falsify/README.md

 Bemd(mixed_ppfA, mixed_ppfB, synth_ppfA, synth_ppfB, c=c)
 ```

-However we also expose additional functions like the lower-level `draw_R_samples`.
+We also expose additional functions like the lower level `draw_R_samples`.
 These may be more verbose, but especially for cases with multiple models to compare,
 they may be more convenient.